gramineproject/gramine/Documentation/devel/building.rst

 These instructions are only required for systems using Intel® SGX that have not already created a signing key.

-   - If your system is not using Intel® SGX, skip this step.

-   - If your system is using Intel® SGX and you already created a signing key, skip this step.

-   - If your system is using Intel® SGX and have not created a signing key, follow the instructions below.

 The following command generates an |~| RSA 3072 key suitable for signing SGX enclaves and stores it in :file:`{HOME}/.config/gramine/enclave-key.pem`.